CozmaRares/code-canvas/README.md

    - Users have the option to convert their code to Python and download the file locally.

-By following this user workflow, individuals can easily navigate the Code Canvas environment, experiment with programming concepts, and create visually expressive code structures in an accessible and engaging manner.
+By following this user workflow, individuals can easily navigate the environment, experiment with programming concepts, and create visually expressive code structures in an accessible and engaging manner.

 ## 4. Implementation